HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-comorbidities-elixhauser-intro.md

 The current profile captures comorbidities in the form of a checklist, based on one of these general models, the Elixhauser Comorbidity Index.

 The Elixhauser Index categorizes comorbidities using International Classification of Diseases (ICD) diagnosis codes.
 Each comorbidity category is dichotomous -- it is either present or it is not.
-The Index can be used to predict hospital resource use and in-hospital mortality (Elixhauser et al., 1998).
+The Index can be used to predict hospital resource use and in-hospital mortality (see <https://pubmed.ncbi.nlm.nih.gov/9431328> for details).

 Over time, there have been changes to the Index.
 The list of specific ICD diagnosis codes was updated from ICD-9-CM to ICD-10, and categories have been been revised.
 As a result, there are different versions of the categories and associated ICD-10 codes.
+The particular version used here ws defined by the Agency for Healthcare Research and Quality (AHRQ) Healthcare Cost and Utilization Project (H-CUP).

 ### FHIR Implementation Overview